COSCUP/COSCUP-Volunteer/docs_dev/docs/about_coscup/team_leader_handbook.md

 !!! info "Recruitment"

-    - Each group currently does not have a unified recruitment standard, and is free to develop their own approach.
+    - Each team currently does not have a unified recruitment standard, and is free to develop their own approach.
 However, please take the time to understand potential members.
 If there is not enough manpower to handle recruitment, you can ask for assistance from the **Secretary team** to conduct interviews.

     ??? warning "Unable to join"